xuziping/ApiHelper/README.md

 > Postman file is based on V2.1 Collection format, it is NOT necessary to design its template any more.
 Thus we not support Postman Template under templatePath for now.

-> The default templates are under src/main/resources/template, please feel free to check them.
+> The default templates are under src/main/resources/template, please feel free to copy and change them in your own template folder, and please remember to add "templatePath" property in "apiHelper.properties".

+> If you only want to re-design ONE template (like "markdown_template.ftl") (and other templates are still using the default ones), please just put the "markdown_template.ftl" under your template path.

 **apidoc_template.ftl**